msusdev/Innovation-Challenge/README.md

 # Innovation-Challenge
-Information, resources and discussion to support the Innovation Challenge Hackathon May 28 to June 10, 2024
+The Innovation Challenge Hackathon is back!
+October 21 through November 1, 2024